bemer/containers-on-aws-workshop/05-ContinuousDelivery/README.md

 Thow whole process should take around 10 minutes.
 All three stages should be completed as `Succeeded`.

->NOTE: If your pipeline fails, one of the potencial reasons could be a permission issue.
+>NOTE: If your pipeline fails, one of the potential reasons could be a permission issue.
 Check if the IAM Role created by your CodePipeline has ECS full permissions by going to Services > IAM > Roles.
 Type in the search bar the name of the role and click on it.
 In **Permissions policies** check if the policy attached to it has "ecs:*".
 If not, click in **Attach policies** and search for `AmazonECS_FullAccess`.
 Select it and click **Attach policy**.

 ![CodePipeline Finished](/05-ContinuousDelivery/images/codepipeline_succeeded.png)

-If you go to the URL of your app you won't see any changes beucase we didn't change anything.
+If you go to the URL of your app you won't see any changes because we didn't change anything.
 So now, let's do exactly that.
 Let's change something on our app to see the modification being deployed automatically.

 ## 5. Testing our pipeline